BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: Related Work

 {\bf Redundancy Elimimation using Model/Optimizer State Sharding.} Methods such as ZeRO~\cite{rajbhandari2020zero}, ZeRO-Offload~\cite{ren2021zero}, ZeRO-Infinity~\cite{rajbhandari2021zero} and PyTorch FSDP~\cite{zhao2023pytorch} partition optimizer states, gradients, and parameters across devices to reduce memory footprint and enable training larger models.
 Representative implementations include DeepSpeed ZeRO~\cite{rasley2020deepspeed} and FairScale’s sharded optimizers~\cite{FairScale2021}.
 Such techniques are complementary to our own work.

 \textbf{\bf 3D Parallelism.} Frameworks such as Megatron-LM and Megatron-DeepSpeed combine data (DP), tensor (TP), and pipeline (PP) parallelism to distribute memory and computation across devices for billion-parameter pre-training \cite{shoeybi2019megatron,narayanan2021efficient}.
 DP accelerates training by replicating the model across GPUs, processing different mini-batches in parallel, and synchronizing by \emph{gradient all-reduce} once per iteration before the optimizer step.
 PP splits layers vertically into stages so micro-batches stream through as an assembly line, communicates activations/gradients at stage boundaries.
 Efficiency hinges on schedules such as GPipe/PipeDream \cite{huang2019gpipe,narayanan2019pipedream} and on minimizing warm-up/drain bubbles.
 TP partitions the model horizontally, sharding individual weight matrices and corresponding activations across GPUs.
 Each device computes partial results that are later combined via tightly-coupled collective communication.
 TP builds on matrix/activation sharding (e.g., Mesh-TensorFlow, GShard, GSPMD) \cite{shazeer2018mesh,lepikhin2020gshard,xu2021gspmd}.
-Megatron-LM adopts a standard \emph{column–row} pattern: each TP \emph{chunk} (two linears plus the intervening op such as SDPA/SwiGLU) issues one collective per pass, row-parallel all-reduce in forward, and column-parallel in backward (Figure~\ref{fig:megatron TP}) \cite{shoeybi2019megatron}.
+Megatron-LM adopts a standard \emph{column--row} pattern: each TP \emph{chunk} (two linears plus the intervening op such as SDPA/SwiGLU) issues one collective per pass.
+Here, $f$ is identity in the forward pass and all-reduce in the backward pass, while $g$ is all-reduce in the forward pass and identity in the backward pass (Figure~\ref{fig:megatron TP}) \cite{shoeybi2019megatron}.

+\textbf{\bf Tensor Parallelism in Hybrid MoE Systems.} Mixture-of-Experts (MoE) has become a major trend in modern LLM scaling.
+Although expert parallelism (EP) is a common scaling strategy in MoE systems, it introduces heavy token-level all-to-all communication and can suffer from severe load imbalance.
+By contrast, tensor parallelism (TP) relies on more regular collective communication, often within a node.
+Moreover, when experts become sufficiently large, EP may complement rather than replace TP, and hybrid EP+TP configurations can still be necessary~\cite{singh2023hybrid, jin2025megascale, liu2025moe}.
+As a result, TP remains important in modern large-model training, including hybrid dense--MoE systems: large dense/shared components still rely on TP, and sufficiently large experts may also require TP in addition to EP.

+\textbf{Tensor Parallelism for Low-Rank Adapters.} Prior work on low-rank methods has focused more on fine-tuning than on pre-training.
+S-LoRA~\cite{sheng2024slora} proposes a tensor-parallel strategy for the low-rank adapter setting, where LoRA adapters are attached to a frozen dense backbone.
+While the adapter branch also introduces deeper layers with narrow intermediate activations, its output must be merged back into the frozen full-rank branch, so the communication and sharding design remains naturally coupled to the dense backbone.
+In contrast, our work focuses on pre-training pure low-rank or bottleneck backbone architectures without a frozen full-rank branch.